laurelherting/lmh-headspace/AWS/examTips.md

 CloudTrail is on a per account and per region basis, but can be aggregated into single bucket belonging to the paying account.

-### Organization:
+### AWS Organizations:
 -Allows you to create organizational units (ie. human resources, developers) & than attach accounts to those organizational units and then you can apply poilicies.
 -Policies can be directly applied to organizational units, accounts in there will inherit it or you can apply a policy directly to an AWS account.

 ### AWS Quick Start
 Way of deploying evironments quickly, using CloudFormation templates built by